-When I started homeschooling almost 8 years ago, I was CLUELESS and TERRIFIED.
+When I started homeschooling about a decade ago, I was CLUELESS and TERRIFIED.
 I didn’t get what it meant to homeschool.
 I was trained to believe that public school was the only means of education.
 So naturally, I thought “do what they do in public school,” not knowing the first thing about starting homeschool the right way.

 So I overplanned and overscheduled.
 I was so afraid of not doing enough and thought I would surely mess my kids up.
 Can anyone relate?

 While I still get blindsided by doubts and fears and I definitely don’t have the patience to homeschool, I have grown into a new comfort zone.
 I never went to school to be a teacher, but I now have 10 years experience as one.
 Ha!

 Called to Homeschool